About The Artist

 and techniques has earned him a reputation for archaeological

 authenticity.
-He works without the benefits of metal, modern equipment, commercial
+He works without the benefits of metal, commercial

 Central and South America and Puerto Rico, tracing the origins of ancient pottery making